photoprism/photoprism/CODE_OF_CONDUCT.md

 - If you are not sure, don't use GitHub Issues
 - If you are having a bad day and want to offend someone, please go somewhere else

+## Enforcement and Reporting ##

-Any violation will be punished with a snarky comment and finally a "plonk", which means that we will ignore you according to rule #3.
+Any violation may be punished with a snarky comment and finally a "plonk", which means that we ignore you according to rule #3.

-If that's not clear enough, feel free to contact us at hello@photoprism.app.
+We encourage all community members to resolve problems on their own whenever possible.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be [reported](https://photoprism.app/contact) to us.